life-itself/tao/plans/README.md

 * Transition to a new governance model
   * Open a non-profit and develop a system for running it
     * Develop the narrative for raising money
-  * Complete the official relationship between AET, Datopianand the future non-profit.
+  * Complete the official relationship between AET, Datopian and the future non-profit.

 ### Secondary focus areas
 * Start developing the big vision